 Do you know how long your surgery center can store regulated medical waste on-site and how to label it?
 The answers depend on the type of wastes being stored and your state’s regulations.
 This can get complicated quickly, especially if your company has operations in multiple states.

 Our article “How State Medical Waste Regulations Differ” describes variations in state regulatory requirements.
 For example, some jurisdictions require waste generators to register.
 Others may require you to create and maintain a facility-specific waste management plan.
-Consult our interactive map that links to each state’s regulations for more specific information.
+Sharps customers have access to the Sharps Regulatory Hub website, which provides an interactive map linking to each state’s RMW rules.

 Comply with All Rules Regarding the Packaging and Transport of RMW Containers